mambisi/escanor/README.md

 ## Welcome to the Escanor

-Escanor is a high performance in memory database written in [rust](http://rust-lang.org/) it offers performance similar to redis and implement the [redis protocol](https://redis.io/topics/protocol) with useful additions for json data manipulations.
+Escanor is a high performance database with [sled](https://github.com/spacejam/sled) as the persistence layer and implement the [redis protocol](https://redis.io/topics/protocol) with useful additions for json data manipulations.
 This is a side project with the vision of making it into a major project any contributors are welcome.

 ## Features